William Bendix: Personal life

 Bendix married a childhood friend, Theresa Stefanotti, on October 22, 1927.
 They remained married until his death 37 years later in 1964.
 The couple had a daughter, Lorraine, and adopted another, Stephanie.

 Bendix died in Los Angeles at age 58 in 1964 as the result of a chronic stomach ailment that brought on malnutrition and ultimately lobar pneumonia.
 He was interred at the San Fernando Mission Cemetery in Mission Hills, Los Angeles.

-Bendix was a Republican.
-During the 1944 presidential election campaign, he attended a large rally organized by David O. Selznick in the Los Angeles Coliseum in support of the Dewey-Bricker ticket as well as Governor Earl Warren of California.
+During the 1944 presidential election campaign, Bendix attended a reception organized by David O. Selznick in support of the Dewey-Bricker ticket as well as Governor Earl Warren of California.

+Upon his death a requiem mass was held on December 17, 1964 in Our Lady of Grace Church in Encino, California.